Last updated: January 2026 · 8 min read

 What happens if I build without a permit in San Diego?

-Unpermitted solar installations in San Diego can result in significant penalties, including stop-work orders, retroactive permit fees, potential fines up to $5,000, and mandatory system modifications to meet current building codes.
+Unpermitted solar installations can result in significant penalties, including fines up to $5,000, mandatory retroactive permit fees, and potential requirement to remove or modify the entire system.

 Ready to start your Solar / Photovoltaic Permit project in San Diego?